Surgeon Jobs Australia

 General Surgery

-General surgeons underpin acute surgical services at hospitals across Australia.
-Emergency general surgery, upper gastrointestinal surgery, colorectal surgery, and breast surgery are core components of the discipline.
-General surgeons are in strong demand at regional hospitals, where they often serve as the primary acute surgical resource, and in outer metropolitan areas where population growth is outpacing surgical capacity.
+General surgeons hold acute surgical services together at hospitals across the country.
+Emergency general surgery, upper GI, colorectal, and breast surgery are all core workloads.
+Demand is particularly strong at regional hospitals, where a general surgeon is often the only acute surgical resource available, and in outer metropolitan areas where population growth has outrun capacity.

 Private Hospital Expansion